 You know what I’m talking about, don’t you?
 We all know people who exude the hope, love and joy of Jesus.
 In fact the Apostle Peter tells us that we should have a reason for people to ask us what it is that gives us hope.
 That means we must show it.
 With joy in our hearts, hope shows up.

 1 Peter 3:15 But sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear:

 So how do we find joy in the little things?
 Stop and experience them.
 Put the cell phones and technology away.
 When you and your spouse are alone, are you both on your phones, texting, checking emails or scrolling through Facebook?
 Or are you enjoying each other’s company, paying attention to the conversation and appreciating the time you’re together?

 When your kids are playing, asking you to “look at me, Mommy,” are you really looking?
 Or is it an annoyance because they’ve asked for the millionth time?
 It’s so easy to not pay attention and assume that whatever you’re doing is more important at the time.
 I assure you that it’s not.

 Because you will blink and they’ll be in their 20s.
 They won’t bother calling, because they think that you won’t care about what’s important to them.
 Why?
 Because they learned that truth when they were younger.

 So please listen.
 Don’t waste this time.
 Enjoy the little things.
 Find joy in the journey.
-Because, it’s never about making more money or getting a better job.
-It’s about finding joy in the little things.
+Because it’s never about making more money or getting a better job.
+It’s about finding joy in the ordinary.